ciceklab/ECOLE/README.md

 ## Installation

-- ECOLÉ is a python3 script and it is easy to run after the required packages are installed.
+- ECOLE is a python3 script and it is easy to run after the required packages are installed.

 ### Requirements